Almost all of the blocks are bolted to the background and also project shadows on the air.

 Backdrops project shadows properly, too.

-The title screen is a more proper opening reminiscient of a movie opening or DVD's main menu, complete with more developed backgrounds and even music!
+The title screen is a more proper opening reminiscient of a movie opening or (in more recent times) a DVD's main menu, complete with more developed backgrounds and even music!note Even though the Super NES versions of SMB 1, and The Lost Levels also play music during their attract modes.

 World 6 has a better background.